FAQs | Wildcat Welcome

-Carefully read the Placement Exam section of this website to determine if you need to take a placement test either over the summer or during Wildcat Welcome.
+Carefully read the Placement Exam section of the Purple Prep website to determine if you need to take a placement test either over the summer or during Wildcat Welcome.
 As a rule, online placement exams should be taken as early as possible.

 Can I get a printed copy of the Wildcat Welcome schedule?

 Upon check-in to your residence hall or residential college, you will receive a printed booklet that will contain the complete Wildcat Welcome schedule.
-A general overview of the Wildcat Welcome schedule will be available for students in the August issue of "March to the Arch."
+A general overview of the Wildcat Welcome schedule will be available for students in the August Purple Prep email.